 The debt service value is based on the City's actual annual debt service requirements.
 As required per statute, City Council approves a levy for the entire value of the General Obligation (G.O.) bonds' debt service, including those for general corporate borrowing, water/wastewater and electric utility borrowing, and borrowing related to special purposes.
-The City is required to fully levy for all general obligation debt as part of the initial levy.
-This amount for all general obligation debt service is \$18.93 million.
+The City is required to fully levy for all general obligation debt service is \$18.93 million.
 A second ordinance is attached to abate \$9,094,513.
 This is the portion of debt service that is paid by other funds, such as the Water/Wastewater Utility Fund and the Electric Utility Fund.